sino-pak-center-for-AI/spcaipk/docs/03-hermes/07-adapters.md

 When reading/writing to a file, the FSBC will divide the I/O request into fixed-size pages.
 This is a configurable value, but the default is 1MB.

-When extending the size of a file, the FSBC relies on a lock to ensure that the size of the file is coherent.
-This lock is a problem for workloads which perform shared I/O to a single file.
-FPP workloads are generally better.

-A solution to this problem would be a log-structured merge tree, but this will require significant changes to the Hermes data model.
+As opposed to locking, Hermes uses queuing to ensure that I/O to the same regions of a file are strongly consistent.
+I/O to the same blob will be placed in the same queue, ensuring sequencing.

 ### VFD